wisniewskikr/chrisblog-it-java-springboot/others/security/keycloak/mvc/springboot3-mvc-thymeleaf-security-client-authorizationcodepkce-keycloak-users/README.md

 * **Spring Boot**: framework for Java.
 It consists of: Spring + Container + Configuration
 * **MVC**: MVC is a design pattern that separates an application into three components: 1.
 Model: Manages data and business logic.
 2. View: Handles UI and presentation (Thymeleaf templates in Spring Boot).
 3. Controller: Processes user requests, interacts with the model, and updates the view.
 * **Keycloak**: Keycloak is an open-source identity and access management solution that provides authentication, authorization, and user management for applications and services.
 It supports Single Sign-On (SSO), social logins, multi-factor authentication, and integration with LDAP and Active Directory.
-* **Authorization Code Grant**: it is an OAuth 2.0 flow used for securely obtaining an access token.
-It is commonly used by web and mobile apps that need to authenticate users via a third-party authorization server.
+* **Authorization Code with PKCE Grant**: Authorization Code with Proof Key for Code Exchange (PKCE) is an OAuth 2.0 extension that enhances security for public clients (e.g., mobile and SPAs) by preventing authorization code interception attacks.
+Instead of using a client secret, PKCE introduces a dynamically generated code verifier and its code challenge, ensuring that only the original client can exchange the authorization code for a token.

 USAGES